2015 Mutua Madrid Open – Men's singles

 Andy Murray defeated the two-time defending champion Rafael Nadal in the final, 6–3, 6–2 to win the men's singles tennis title at the 2015 Madrid Open.
 It was his second title in as many weeks.
+Murray became the third, and last, man to beat Nadal on clay in a Masters 1000 final, after Roger Federer and Novak Djokovic.

 Seeds

 The top eight seeds receive a bye into the second round.